Exchange Database Not Mount – Access Desired Mailbox

 Ex: eseutil /mh “C: Program Files\ MDB DATA \ Priv.edb”

-2) If In the Result you get “Dirty Shut-Down State” then Check the Status Whether log file required or not: IF “Yes” then make sure that the required logs file should be in “Clean State”.
+2) If In the Result you get “Dirty Shut-Down State” then Check the Status of whether the log file is required or not: If “Yes” then make sure that the required logs file should be in “Clean State”.

 Ex: eseutil /mh “C: Program Files\ MDB DATA \ e00”